damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 8.- Return to TWRP home menu and select the <b> Install </b> option , then <b>Select Storage</b> and choose the <b>Micro SD card</b> option and select the <b>lineage-17.1-[date]-UNOFFICIAL-[codename]-daviiid99.zip</b> file from root directory.

-9.- Wait for the flash process to end, then return and select <b>Reboot> System</b>.
+9.- Wait for the flash process to finish, then return and select <b>Reboot> System</b>.

 10.- Your Switch will boot into LineageOS system.